Toward a Dichotomy for Approximation of $H$-coloring: A Dichotomy for Graphs

 A \textit{circular arc} graph is a graph that is the intersection graph of a family of arcs on a circle.
 We interpret the concept of an intersection graph literally, thus any intersection graph is automatically reflexive (i.e. there is a loop at every vertex), since a set always intersects itself.
 A bipartite graph whose complement is a circular arc graph, is called a \textit{co-circular arc} graph.
+Note that co-circular arc graphs are irreflexive, meaning that no vertex has a loop.
+Let $G=(X,Y,E)$ be a bipartite graph with partite sets $X$ and $Y$, and edge set $E$.
+Recall that we say $G$ admits a min-ordering, if there is an ordering $x_1,x_2,\dots,x_p$ and ordering $y_1,y_2,\dots,y_q$ so that when $x_iy_j \in E$ and $x_ry_s \in E$ with $i<r$ and $s<j$ then $x_ry_s$ is an edge of $G$.
+With this definition, if we oriented all the edges of $E$ from $X$ to $Y$, then we obtain digraph $D$ for with it is easy to see that the ordering $x_1,x_2,\dots,x_p, y_1,y_2,\dots,y_q$ is a min-ordering.

-Note that co-circular arc graphs are irreflexive, meaning no vertex has a loop. \begin{lemma} Let $H^*$ be the bipartite graph constructed from a bi-arc graph $H$.
+\begin{lemma} Let $H^*$ be the bipartite graph constructed from a bi-arc graph $H$, according to Definition~\ref{construct-G*}.
 Then the following hold. \begin{itemize} \item[--] $H^*$ is a co-circular arc graph. \item[--] $H^*$ admits a min-ordering. \end{itemize} \end{lemma} \begin{proof} It is easy to see that $H^*$ is a co-circular arc graph.
-From a bi-arc representation $\{(N_i,S_i) : i \in V(H) \}$ of $H$, we obtain a co-circular arc representation of $H^*$ by choosing the arc $N_i$, $i \in H$ for vertex $i \in H^*$ and arc $S_i$ for vertex $i' \in H^*$.
-A bipartite graph admits a min-ordering iff it is co-circular arc graph~\cite{arash-esa}. $H^*$ is a co-circular arc graph, and hence, it admits a min-ordering. \end{proof}
+From a bi-arc representation $\{(N_i,S_i) : i \in V(H) \}$ of $H$, we obtain a co-circular arc representation of $H^*$ by choosing, for $i \in H$, the arc $N_i$ for vertex $i \in H^*$ and the arc $S_i$ for vertex $i' \in H^*$.
+A bipartite graph admits a min-ordering if and only if it is co-circular arc graph~\cite{arash-esa}. $H^*$ is a co-circular arc graph, and hence, it admits a min-ordering. \end{proof}